JamesLaverack/cljfmt-runner/README.md

 You can then run `check` with `clj -A:lint` and `fix` with `clj -A:lint:lint/fix`.
 You can, of course, name these aliases whatever you want.

+### Checking Additional Directories

+If you want to automatically scan directories in addition to `src` and `test`, then you can specify them on the command line with the `-d` flag.

+For example, using the alias setup from the example above, if you wanted to scan a `dev` directory for Clojure sources too then you could do this with `clj -A:lint -d dev`.

 ## License

 Copyright © 2018 James Laverack.